dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3396: A societal commitment to mutual support is essential.
+### T3396: It calls for contributing abilities and providing for those in need.

 |Support|
 |---|